Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 You don’t necessarily need to understand literary devices to enjoy a good book.
 Specific devices like personification, onomatopoeia, and anthropomorphism are still entertaining to read, even if you don’t know them by their proper name.

 However, identifying literary devices enables you to reflect on the artistry of a piece of writing and understand the author’s motives.
 The more literary devices you recognize, the more you comprehend the writing.
-Recognizing literary devices helps you notice nuances and piece together a greater meaning that you otherwise might have missed.
+Recognizing literary devices helps you notice nuances and piece together a more significant meaning you might have missed otherwise.

 To identify literary devices, it’s best to familiarize yourself with as many as you can.
 Your first step is knowing what to look for; from there, it just takes practice by reading different works and styles.
 With some experience, you’ll start to spot literary devices instinctively without disrupting your enjoyment or focus while reading.